braze-inc/braze-docs/_docs/_hidden/private_betas/criteo_audience_sync.md

 ![An updated version of the Criteo technology partners page showing the ad accounts successfully connected.][4]{: style="max-width:80%;"}

-Your Criteo connection will be applied at the Braze app group level.
+Your Criteo connection will be applied at the Braze workspace level.
 If your Criteo admin removes you from your Criteo ad account, Braze will detect an invalid token.
 As a result, your active Canvases using Snapchat will show errors, and Braze will not be able to sync users.

 ### Step 2: Configure your Canvas entry criteria